hihihioli/twidilers/readme.md

 * You can't tell if it's the oldest page
 ## Things backend can do
 * Attach a "oldest page" information to the API so that "oldest" button can work and can lock you out if you're already at the oldest

-# Do before deployment:
-* Oauth
-    * Set google oAuth to deployment (see above for link)
-        * Change uri to twidilers.com
-    * Change github oAuth uri to twidilers.com
-* TOS and PP (legally probably required.
-GPT?)

 # How does flask-migrate work?